scales Laws & Regulations See also:

 New Jersey Law

 Consumers' Guide to Legal Help in New Jersey - Resources to help you find a lawyer for legal advice or representation, or to help you find legal information for representing yourself or learning about the law.
-(American Bar Association)
+(American Bar Association; site includes advertisements)

-FindLaw Legal Forms (N.J.) - Forms for N.J.
+FindLaw Legal Forms (N.J.) - If you couldn't find the form you needed on our LAW DEPOT databases, Findlaw offers forms for N.J.
 Appellate, Civil, and Criminal courts.
-There may be a charge for some forms (Thomson Reuters Corporation).
+(Thomson Reuters Corporation).
 See also LexisNexis® Free Legal Forms (N.J.) (requires free registration).
+[NOTE : There may be a charge for some forms.]

 Middlesex County Bar Association - Professional association serving the Middlesex County legal community and general public.
-Includes 'find a lawyer' search and reduced-fee program.
-The New Jersey State Bar Association also offers an online lawyer directory and lawyer referral service, as well as printable (PDF) legal guides through the New Jersey State Bar Foundation.
+Includes county find a lawyer service and reduced-fee program.
+The New Jersey State Bar Association also offers an online lawyer directory (including free legal assistance to eligible military personnel) and lawyer referral service.

 N.J.
 Court Cases - 'A full-text archive of the Opinions of the New Jersey Courts, including the Supreme Court, from March, 1994 to date, the Superior Court Appellate Division and the Tax Court from September, 1995 to date.'
 (Rutgers)